webdriverio/webdriverio/CONTRIBUTING.md

 ## Test Your Changes

-In order to test certain scenarios this project has a test directory that allows you to run predefined test.
+In order to test certain scenarios this project has a test directory that allows you to run predefined tests.
 It allows you to check your code changes while you are working on it.
-You find all these files in `/examples`.
-You find all necessary information [in there](https://github.com/webdriverio/webdriverio/tree/master/examples/README.md).
-When submitting a PR, WebdriverIO runs the following checks:
+You can find all these files in `/examples` and additional information in [`/examples/README.md`](https://github.com/webdriverio/webdriverio/tree/master/examples/README.md).
+When a PR gets submitted, WebdriverIO runs the following checks:

 - *Dependency Checks*
-  We automatically check if every sub-package has all dependencies installed in the package.json.
+  We automatically check if every sub-package has all the dependencies from its `package.json` installed.
   You can manually trigger this check by calling:
   ```sh
   $ npm run test:depcheck
   ```
-- *EsLint*
+- *ESLint*
-  Common EsLint test to align code styles and detecting syntax errors early.
+  A common ESLint test to align code styles and detect syntax errors early.
   You can manually trigger this check by calling:
   ```sh
   $ npm run test:eslint
   ```
 - *TypeScript Definition Tests*
-  As we generate our type definitions we want to be cautious that the generated definitions actually define the interface as expected.
+  As we generate our type definitions, we want to be cautious that the generated definitions actually define the interface as expected.
 Read more on that at [Testing Type Definitions](#testing-type-definitions).
   You can manually trigger this check by calling:
   ```sh
   $ npm run test:typings
   ```
 - *Unit Tests*
-  Like every project we unit test our code and ensure that new patches are properly tested.
-The coverage treshold is pretty high so ensure that your changes cover all necessary code paths.
-We are using [Jest](https://jestjs.io/) as unit test framework here.
+  Like every project we unit-test our code and ensure that new patches are properly tested.
+The coverage threshold is pretty high so ensure that your changes cover all necessary code paths.
+We are using [Jest](https://jestjs.io/) as a unit test framework here.
   You can manually trigger this check by calling:
   ```sh
   $ npm run test:coverage
   ```
 - *Smoke Tests*
-  While unit tests already cover a lot cases, we run in addition to that smoke tests that simulate test scenarios which are difficult to test on a unit level as they include functionality of dependencies that are stubbed out in unit tests.
-Such scenarios are for example: proper test retries or failure handling.
-Smoke test run actual e2e test where the driver is being stubbed (via [`@wdio/smoke-test-service`](https://github.com/webdriverio/webdriverio/blob/master/packages/wdio-smoke-test-service/package.json)) to return fake results.
+  While unit tests already cover a lot of cases, we run in addition to that smoke tests that simulate test scenarios which are difficult to test on a unit level as they include functionality of dependencies that are stubbed out in unit tests.
+Such scenarios are, for example, proper test retries or failure handling.
+Smoke tests run actual e2e tests where the driver is being stubbed (via [`@wdio/smoke-test-service`](https://github.com/webdriverio/webdriverio/blob/master/packages/wdio-smoke-test-service/package.json)) to return fake results.
   You can manually trigger this check by calling:
   ```sh
   $ npm run test:smoke
   ```
 - *e2e Tests*
-  Last but not least we run actual e2e tests with real browser to ensure that our WebDriver DevTools implementation is working as expected.
-These test spin up headless Chrome and Firefox browser to test the commands implemented in the `devtools` package.
-Given that WebDriver functionality is already tested with [WPT](https://github.com/web-platform-tests/wpt) we don't need to do it there.
+  Last but not least, we run actual e2e tests with a real browser to ensure that our WebDriver DevTools implementation is working as expected.
+These tests spin up headless Chrome and Firefox browsers to test the commands implemented in the `devtools` package.
+Given that the WebDriver functionality is already tested with [WPT](https://github.com/web-platform-tests/wpt), we don't need to do it there.
-  In order to run these tests, an installation of [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and [Google Chrome](https://www.google.com/chrome/) are required.
+  In order to run these tests, an installation of [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and [Google Chrome](https://www.google.com/chrome/) is required.
   You can manually trigger this check by calling:
   ```sh
   $ npm run test:e2e